SquadcastHub/squadcasthub.github.io/pages/mydoc/cisco_meraki.md

 ![](images/cisco_meraki_8.png)

-That’s it, you are good to go!
+That's it, you are good to go!
 Your Cisco Meraki integration is now complete.
 Whenever Cisco Meraki fires an alert, an incident will be created in Squadcast for it.

+{{site.data.alerts.blue-note-md}}
+**Note**:

+Incidents will be triggered in Squadcast for the alerts that come in from Cisco Meraki with the key `alertLevel` having values `critical`, `warning` and `informational`.
+{{site.data.alerts.end}}

 {{site.data.alerts.blue-note}}
 <b>FAQ:</b>